ARTS 3017: Art as Social Practice

 Images are important to both illustrate your points and as primary sources to be analysed.
 Using high-quality images and finding details can be vital to performing a visual analysis.

 Images are key to a successful presentation.
 Using high quality images that capture exactly what you are talking about make presentations both more engaging and more enlightening.

 Do not use images that pixellate at large sizes, it will distract from your presentation and hinder appreciation of the art you are presenting.

 Use our How do I Find Images Guide for many more image resources.

 Over one million images of visual and material culture, ARTstor is the best resource for finding high-quality images of art.
-Best used for more mainstream artists, independent or very new artists are unlikely to be represented.
+Best used for more mainstream architects.

 Use advanced search options to limit to large size image.

-A place to find crowd-sourced images of artists' exhibitions or outdoor installations.
+A place to find crowd-sourced images of buildings, parks, and landscapes.